Skip to main content

 Packing your bike for a flight

 There are a few options available in transporting your bike.
-Hard bike boxes tend to cost in the region of £300 and like a hard case suitcase it will minimise the risk of damage occurring to the your bike but they are heavier.
+Hard bike boxes tend to cost in the region of £300+ and like a hard case suitcase it will minimise the risk of damage occurring to the your bike but they are heavier.
 A soft bike bag is the cheaper option, costing around £100.
 Whilst this will provide your bike with a little more padded protection it is not as reliable as the hard box.
-On our recent trip from the UK to Geneva, we transported our bike in its original cardboard box, protected the key areas with bubble wrap and cardboard and it arrived safely and undamaged.
-Most airlines stipulate the following:
+You can also transport your bike in its original cardboard box, protecting the key areas with bubble wrap and cardboard.

-• Bikes should be contained within a protective box or appropriate bike bag;
+• Bikes should be contained within a protective box or appropriate bike bag

-• Tyres should be deflated slightly to reduce the risk of damage.
+• Tyres should be deflated slightly to reduce the risk of damage

-If you are transporting your bike, you should also check out your travel insurance arrangements.
+If you''re transporting your bike, you should also check out your travel insurance arrangements.
 A lot of travel insurance companies will not cover your expensive mountain bike without an additional excess payment, and a lot of airlines will not be held responsible for any damage sustained whilst the bike is in their care.
 Check out your household insurance policy to see whether it can be covered as 'contents away from home'.
 There may be a slight surcharge for this option, but it's potentially better than having to fork out for a new bit of kit, or a brand new bike.

 Top Tip

 In addition to bubble wrap, purchase some pipe lagging and zip ties from a DIY store to put around the frame of the bike for protection during transportation.
 In addition, if you don't have your original cardboard bike box, ask your local bike shop for one.
 If you have the choice always use the manufacturer’s box and your bike should arrive safe and whole.
-However, it is worth noting that the most frequently damaged part of a bike is the rear gear hanger.
+However, it's worth noting that the most frequently damaged part of a bike is the rear gear hanger.
 Remove the rear gear mechanism and tie wrap loosely to the frame to avoid this scenario.
 This applies almost equally to disc brake rotors if your bike sports them.
 Take them off, likewise pedals, it's only a five minute job and will prevent you engaging in a fruitless search for an obscure part in resort.

 Taking your bike on the train